biblibre/Omeka-S-module-Guest/README.md

 Usage
 -----

+### Guest user login form

+A guest user login form is provided in `/s/my_site/guest-user/login`.

-### Replace  the login form in your theme by the guest user form
+### Main login form

+In some cases, you may want to use the same login form for all users, so you may have to adapt it.

 ```
     <?php